darioaladuz/whatcet/README.md

 An instant messaging web app inspired by WhatsApp.

-(Still in development, in pause since july)
+(Still in development, in pause due to job and other projects)

 ## How to use locally